 The Come and See Jesus curriculum published by Openbook Publishers has a wealth of material and ideas that may be adapted for use in worship.
 Please note that a new edition of this material is currently available for the Revised Common Lectionary.

-Other sources

-http://www.bruceprewer.com/DocB/BSUNDAY9.htm

-http://laughingbird.net/WeeklyArchives.html

-http://lectionary.library.vanderbilt.edu/prayers.php?id=204